proxmox/proxmox-backup/docs/user-management.rst

   :align: right
   :alt: API Token Overview

-Any authenticated user can generate API tokens which can in turn be used to configure various clients, instead of directly providing the username and password.
+Any authenticated user can generate API tokens, which can in turn be used to configure various clients, instead of directly providing the username and password.